WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 </div>

 ### Jekyll
-Jekyll formatted codeblocks are better for sample code, or where long lines may be a factor.
+Jekyll formatted codeblocks include the three code tics at the top and bottom and have a larger reading pane.
+This makes it better for sample code which must be modified before being run.

+The first line should read `{% highlight markdown %}`, and the last line `{% endhighlight %}`

 Jekyll should be formatted like this: